User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Auxiliary output and scratch files : Auxiliary output and scratch files

 \chapter{\texorpdfstring{Auxiliary output and scratch files}{\ref{Auxfiles}: Auxiliary output and scratch files}}

 \mylabel{Auxfiles}

 The programs may produce a number of auxiliary files, depending on the values of parameters in namelist \namelist{\&INPUT} (except \iounit{IASYMU}, which is controlled by namelist \namelist{\&BASIS}).
 They also use scratch files under certain circumstances.
 The following is a complete list of these auxiliary files and the input parameters that control whether they are used.
 Direct-access files are indicated by DA.
 The programs that make use of each file are indicated by their initial letter(s).
-Each file is used only if the corresponding unit number is set to (or defaults to) a non-zero value.
+The files are used only if the corresponding unit number is set to (or defaults to) a non-zero value.

+\begin{shaded} Unit numbers specified in input files should be in the range 1 to 799, avoiding 5 and 6 (which are standard input and output, respectively).
+Values from 800 to 999 are reserved for internal use.
+No number should be used for more than one file. \end{shaded}

 { \mytabwidth{2.5in} \parindent 0pt }

 The following sections describe these files in more detail, except for those covered elsewhere.